Best Korean dramas with teachers whose classes inspire perfect attendance

 Choi Chi Yeol (Jung Kyung Ho), Crash Course in Romance

-This popular series sees a former national handball player and current banchan (small side dishes) shop owner navigate the tricky world of Korea’s education system.
+This popular series (one of the highest-rated K-dramas in 2023 so far) sees a former national handball player and current banchan (small side dishes) shop owner navigate the tricky world of Korea’s education system.
 The aim?
 To help her daughter ace entrance exams by getting her a seat in the class of a top teacher at a prestigious academy.
 The instructor in question is Choi Chi Yeol (played by Jung Kyung Ho) — an arrogant and ambitious math wiz.
 At first, his personality seems irredeemable and his sole focus, money.
 However, as time passes, he’s revealed to be passionate, warm, and generous.
 Not to mention, intelligent.
 South China Morning Post quotes Jung saying, “In real life, there are several ways for the teacher to grab students’ attention to stay focused in class.
 Some would cuss or yell, but with Chi-yeol, it was warm encouragement and a high-kick.”

 He’s quite just — getting irked at a student being kicked out of medical school for not being wealthy enough and helping her through it all.
 He also has a go-getter attitude towards learning.
 “I only expect one thing from you, guys.
 Guess what it is.
 Acing the math exam?
 No. Grade improvement?
 That will come naturally as you take my course.
 I want you guys to be as passionate as I am,” a popular dialogue goes.
 He also pushes students to be independent.
 “When it comes to Math, it’s important to look for the answers on your own.
 It develops your thinking skills.
 And it’s a lot more beneficial to spend an hour solving a single problem yourself than to memorize the answers to ten problems.
 That’s both the goal and the fun of studying math,” he says in the show.